alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/05_false_anchor_conditions.md

 Typing the source-line does not create Anchor Confirmation.

-Posting the source-line on a project page does not create Anchor Confirmation.
+Posting the source-line on a project page does not create Anchor Confirmation unless the official confirmation record exists and the full match is active.

 Referencing AI Foundations does not create Anchor Confirmation.